mvemjsun/mock_server/README.md

 Note2: To check if port 9293 is already being used already on osx, use command `lsof -i:9293`.
 On Windows you may use `netstat -a -b`.

+### Using Docker containers

+To simplify the process of building and running the containers, we have included a `Makefile` to encapsulate the commands into very simple `make` sections such as (`build` for building the container, `run` to run the container, `shell` to access the container in case you want to have a shell to the container)

+#### Building the container

+To build the container you will have to do one of the following commands:

+- `make build`

+or

+- `docker build -t mock_server .`

+This will create a new container tagged as `mock_server`.

+#### Running the container

+To run the container you can simply execute one of these commands:

+- `make run`

+or

+- `docker run -p 9293:9293 -t mock_server`

+The `make` command shares the volume with the container (the same for build), but if you want to share the content you will have to add the `-v $(pwd):/app`

 ### Features

 The tool can be used either as a standalone mock server on an individuals PC or setup as a team mock server.
 Its upto the team and user(s) to